Nainterceptor/ansible-iceweasel-addon/README.md

 Install from Ansible Galaxy by executing the following command:

 ```
-ansible-galaxy install alzadude.firefox-addon
+ansible-galaxy install nainterceptor.iceweasel-addon
 ```

-Please note that the role `alzadude.firefox-addon` will need to be added to playbooks to make use of the `firefox_addon` module.
+Please note that the role `nainterceptor.iceweasel-addon` will need to be added to playbooks to make use of the `iceweasel_addon` module.

 Example Playbook
 ----------------